bartdorlandt/ansible-role-espanso/README.md

 It will link the configuration directories to a folder in your iCloud folder.

-* If they folder don't exist they will be created and filled with the default content.
+* If they folder doesn't exist they will be created and filled with the default content, if existed.
 * If they do exist, the default espanso configuration will be moved and a symlink created.
+*

 ## Requirements
-- iCloud should already be connected.
+- Homebrew installed
 - No sudo password required

 ## Role Variables